veops/gin-api-template/README.md

 ### What is ACL

-> 1. ACL is a resource manage server.
+> 1. A role-based resource permission management service.
 Please check defails here [https://github.com/veops/acl](https://github.com/veops/acl)

 ### How to use my prefered database
 > 1. Since this project is a common template and cohices of db is much different in different conditions, we did not provide a default one, the folder of mysql is just used to demonstrate.